Meet the Powerhouse Creative Couple Behind Design Firm, Craft-o-Graph

 As they were browsing a thrift shop in the City of Roses, they stumbled on an old jeweler’s hub with a typewriter on it and a banner that said: Craft-o-Graph Club.

 The little treasure turned out to be an inspiration for the two.
 The couple started talking about quitting their Southern California jobs, moving to quirky Portland and starting their own design firm, named after the hub they found while thrifting.

 It was such a crazy idea that it just might work.
 And it did.

 Five years later, Craft-o-Graph is a thriving business run by Kyle and Mariah as co-owners and creative directors.
-They work from a home office of their living room on a giant wooden door-turned-desk they bought for a dollar from the ReBuilding Center the first week they lived in Portland.
+They work out of a studio space at Art Design Xchange (ADX) Portland, and they still have the giant wooden door-turned-desk they bought for a dollar from the ReBuilding Center the first week they lived in Portland.

 “Kyle on one side and me on the other,” Mariah says of their door-desk.
 “It’s pretty amazing working in our home.
 It makes mundane moments more lively when we can listen to music together or when our two-year-old runs through the room when we’re on a conference call.”

 The couple’s creative nature recently helped them as they took on their latest challenge: revamping their website, which is hosted by DreamHost.

 The Jochais (who have been together for almost 20 years and married for eight) enjoy the process of creativity, their local surroundings, and the rush that comes from owning their own business.

 Kyle and Mariah thrive on creative synergy.
 “I love the concept phase of a project,” Mariah says.
 “I’d say that’s where Kyle and I make a pretty epic team.
 We were both trained in intensive art and design programs and had some inspiring teachers.”

 The couple has an entire bookshelf dedicated to old sketchbooks.